-Teradata USI access is most of the times a 2-AMP access: At first, the secondary index row is looked up.
-This row contains the ROWID of the base table which is used to lookup the base table row.
-Sometimes, if lucky, the USI row and the base table row are located at the same AMP, making the retrieval of the base table row AMP-local:
+Access to Teradata USI is typically limited to 2 AMPs.
+Initially, a lookup is performed on the secondary index row, which includes the ROWID for the base table.
+This ROWID is then used to locate the base table row.
+Occasionally, the USI row and the base table row are situated on the same AMP, resulting in AMP-local retrieval of the base table row.

 Information about the Teradata USI you will find nowhere else:

-- With an in-memory binary search on base table block, the base table row is located
+- The base table row is located with an in-memory binary search on the base table block.

 The Secondary Index in Teradata – The NUSI compendium

 The Teradata Join Index Guide – We leave no questions unanswered!

 Watch the Teradata Indexing Video Course